dusanstanojeviccs/first-follow-solver/README.md

 # Demo

-To see the demo of this library in action check out this [cool tool](https://dusanstanojeviccs.github.io/first-follow-solver/)
+To see this library in action check out this [cool tool](https://dusanstanojeviccs.github.io/first-follow-solver/)

 # How to add the library to your project?